mckravchyk/microdrag/README.md

-## MicroDrag
+## Microdrag

-MicroDrag is a fast and lightweight draggable implementation with a plugin system.
+Microdrag is a base library for creating draggable interactions.

-> NOTE: MicroDrag is work in progress.
-The API may change any time and bugs are expected.
+> NOTE: Microdrag is work in progress.
+The API will change and bugs are expected.

 Features:
 - Lightweight core with a plugin system ensures no unnecessary processing while dragging